vlady98ish/dashboard-jobs/README.md

 ![Kanban Project Screenshot](https://github.com/vlady98ish/dashboard-jobs/blob/main/preview.jpg)

-This full-stack Kanban application allows users to create, read, update, and delete boards and tasks.
+This front-end Kanban application allows users to create, read, update, and delete boards and tasks.
 The app is built using modern web technologies such as React, Tailwind, Node.js, and Redux Toolkit.
 The user interface is designed to be responsive and displays optimally on various screen sizes.

 ## Features